laboon/ebook/text/05_intro.md

 Once writing manual tests is old hat, we can move on to automated tests - systems-level and unit tests.
 Automated tests allow you to very quickly execute tests, from either a very low level (like making sure a sorting algorithm works correctly) to a very high level (ensuring that you can add something to your cart on an e-commerce website).
 If you've actually executed some of the manual test plans, you'll see why letting the computer execute all of the tests for you is such a time-saver (and perhaps more importantly, aggravation-saver... repeatedly running manual tests is a great way to drive a tester insane).

 Finally, we get to the really interesting stuff!
-This section of the book is where we'll get to read about specialized kinds of testing, like combinatorial and property-based tests, performance testing, security testing, and formal verification.
-The world of software testing is quite a large one - testing embedded software is very different from testing web applications, and
+This section of the book is where we'll get to read about specialized kinds of testing, like combinatorial and property-based tests, performance testing, and security testing, and formal verification.
+The world of software testing is quite a large one - testing embedded software is very different from testing web application, and performance testing is very different from functional testing, and testing for a startup's first prototype product is very different from testing for a large company developing a medical device.

 #### What this book doesn't cover